-When awarding a student within the academic year, sometimes the Financial Aid Office determines that the student was not enrolled at College of the Redwoods during the previous semester, (i.e. awarding for spring and the student was not enrolled in fall).
-In this case, College of the Redwoods checks NSLDS to calculate what the student was paid in Title IV aid from any school they attended in the previous semester, (Pell Grants, FSEOG, and loans), and determines if any of the student's scheduled awards need to be changed.
+When awarding a student within the academic year, sometimes the Financial Aid Office determines that the student was not enrolled at College of the Redwoods during the previous semester (i.e. awarding for spring and the student was not enrolled in fall).
+In this case, College of the Redwoods checks NSLDS/COD to calculate what the student was paid in Title IV aid from any school they attended in the previous semester (Pell Grants and/or loans) and determines if any of the student's scheduled awards need to be changed.
 These adjustments are made manually to keep the student's awards within the federal limits.
-On occasion, NSLDS will not be current and we rely on the student and other schools to assist with this process.
+On occasion, NSLDS will not be current, in which case College of the Redwoods will rely on the student and other schools to assist with this process.